MrSlide/defy/README.md

 ## Contributing

 If you find any bugs and want to fix them, or if you want to add new features, you're welcome to create a fork of the project and then create a pull request once you're done.
 The code adheres to the [Standard](https://standardjs.com/) and is unit tested fully.
 No pull requests will be accepted if the code coverage is below 100% or there are linting errors or warnings.

 There are some safe-guards in place to prevent a drop in code quality.
 When you run `npm install`, a Git hook will also be installed, so that no commits will be possible if the unit tests fail or there are linting problems.

+The API documentation should also be kept up to date, and ESDoc tags should be used in the source code.